-Are Your Public Cloud Computing Bills Out of Control?
+Are Your Public Cloud Computing Bills Too High?

 Historically, IT executives were concerned with scalability, uptime and cost.
 Now with public cloud, scaling is easier and almost unlimited.
 With unlimited scaling, comes unlimited billing too.
 We learned that under-utilization and the need for concise capacity planning is more critical than ever.

 You can overbuy server instances than needed and while most apps autoscale up nicely, they don't always give computing resources back to the public cloud when you no longer need extra compute.
 Do you need to chargeback resources to different departments?
 This is also a challenge.

 Do you Use Any of these methods to manage cost?

 - your monthly bill from the cloud vendor

 If you've answered yes to any of these questions, chances are that you are drastically overspending.
 For workloads that are between $10,000 and $40,000 monthly, we usually see a 15-25% overspend.
 Once an environment exceeds $50,000 per month we can sometimes find up to 40% in overspend.
 It's akin to running your business without accounting software.

 - Server Instance Families that are greater than the workload